 I'm just saying that for us, it seems like the right thing to do is to eliminate them.
 We think that by eliminating the popups, we're making more of an investment in our readers, and that this will result in better long-term relationships.

-Question: What about you – do you love popups or hate them?
+What about you – do you love popups or hate them?
 And do you use them on your site?
-Do you think I’m wrong?
-You can leave a comment by clicking here.
+Do you think I'm wrong?